-- 1. Subject must have been 18 to 65 years of age, of either sex, and of any race. - 2.
-Subject must have had a clinical history of significant allergic rhinoconjunctivitis to grass (with or without asthma) diagnosed by a physician and have received treatment for their disease during the previous GPS. - Subject must have had positive skin prick test response (average wheal diameter ≥5 mm larger than the 3. saline control after 15 to 20 minutes) to Phleum pratense at the Screening Visit. - Subject must have been positive for specific Immunoglobin E (IgE) against Phleum pratense (≥ IgE Class 2; ≥0.7 kAU/L) at the Screening Visit. - 5.
+- 1. Subject must have been 5 to <18 years of age, of either sex and of any race. - 2.
+Subject must have had clinical history of significant allergic rhinoconjunctivitis to grass (with or without asthma) diagnosed by a physician and have received treatment for their disease during the previous GPS. - 3.
+Subject must have had a positive skin prick test response (average wheal diameter ≥5 mm larger than the saline control after 15 to 20 minutes) to Phleum pratense at the Screening Visit. - Subject must have been positive to specific Immunoglobulin E (IgE) against Phleum pratense (≥ IgE Class 2; ≥0.7 kAU/L) at the Screening Visit. - 5.
 Subject must have had a forced expiratory volume in 1 second (FEV1) ≥70% of predicted value at the Screening Visit. - 6.
-A subject's safety laboratory tests, vital signs and ECG conducted at the Screening Visit must have been within normal limits or clinically acceptable to the investigator/sponsor.
+A subject's safety laboratory tests and vital signs conducted at the Screening Visit must have been within normal limits or clinically acceptable to the investigator/sponsor.

-Key Exclusion Criteria
+Key Exclusion Criteria:

-- 1. Subject with a clinical history of symptomatic seasonal allergic rhinitis and/or asthma, having received regular medications due to another allergen during or potentially overlapping the GPS. - Subject with a clinical history of significant symptomatic perennial allergic rhinitis and/or asthma having 2. received regular medication due to an allergen to which the subject is regularly exposed. - Subject with sufficient pre-seasonal data in the observation period was not eligible to continue in the treatment period if the subject 1) did not experience an increase in rhinoconjunctivitis symptom score of equal to or greater than 4 above the pre-seasonal average symptom score for at least 2 days, and 2) did not use allergy rescue medication for at least 2 days, during the Year 1 2008 observational period GPS. - (Note: This exclusion criterion applied only to the treatment period and for those subjects who had participated in the observation period.) - Subject who received an immunosuppressive treatment within 3 months prior to the Screening Visit (except steroids for allergic and asthma symptoms). - 5.
-Subject with a clinical history of severe asthma. - 6.
-Subject with a history of anaphylaxis with cardiorespiratory symptoms. - 7.
-Subject with a history of self-injectable epinephrine use. - 8.
-Subject with a history of chronic urticaria and angioedema. - 9.
-Subject with a clinical history of chronic sinusitis during the past 2 years prior to the Screening Visit. - 10.
-Subject with current severe atopic dermatitis. - 11.
-Female subject who was breast-feeding, pregnant, or intending to become pregnant. - 12.
-Subject who has had previous immunotherapy treatment with grass pollen allergen or any other allergen within the 5 years prior to the Screening Visit. - 13.
+- 1. Subject with a clinical history of symptomatic seasonal allergic rhinitis and/or asthma, having received regular medications because of another allergen during or potentially overlapping the GPS. - 2.
+Subject with a clinical history of significant symptomatic perennial allergic rhinitis and/or asthma having received regular medication because of an allergen to which the subject is regularly exposed. - 3.
+Subject with sufficient pre-seasonal data in the observational period will not be eligible to continue in the treatment period if the subject: 1) does not have an increase in rhinoconjunctivitis symptom score of at least 4 above the pre-seasonal average symptom score for at least 2 days, and 2) does not use allergy rescue medication for at least 2 days during the Year 1 2008 observational period GPS. - (Note: This exclusion criterion applied only to the treatment period and for those subjects who had participated in the observation period.) - 4.
+Subject who has had previous immunotherapy treatment with grass pollen allergen or any other allergen within the 5 years prior to the Screening Visit. - 5.
 Subject with a known history of allergy, hypersensitivity or intolerance to the ingredients in the IMP (except for Phleum pratense), rescue medications, or self-injectable epinephrine.

-Test Product, Dose, Mode of Administration, Batch No: SCH 697243 (2800 Bioequivalent Allergen Units [BAU] of Phleum pratense extract, containing approximately 15 mcg Phl p 5), administered sublingually once daily, preferably at approximately the same time each day; Batch No. K-H08514 (690066)
+Test Product, Dose, Mode of Administration, Batch No: SCH 697243 (2800 Bioequivalent Allergen Units [BAU] of Phleum pratense extract, containing approximately 15 mcg Phl p 5), administered sublingually once daily preferably at approximately the same time each day; Batch No. K-H08514 (690066)

 Duration of Treatment: Approximately 24 weeks.
 Subjects were to be treated for approximately 16 weeks prior to start of the GPS and during the entire GPS of the treatment period.
 The start and end of the GPS was to be determined on the basis of the regional grass pollen count.
-The GPS was defined as the first day of 3 consecutive recorded days with a pollen count of ≥10 grains/m3, to the last day of the last occurrence of 3 consecutive recorded days with a pollen count ≥ 10 grains/m3, and was to be determined after the site completed the last subject/last visit and prior to database lock for each study period.
+The GPS was defined as the first day of 3 consecutive recorded days with a pollen count of ≥10 grains/m3, to the last day of the last occurrence of 3 consecutive recorded days with a pollen count ≥10 grains/m3, and was to be determined after the site completed the last subject/last visit and prior to database lock for each study period.
 A period of 15 consecutive recorded days with the highest moving average was defined as the peak GPS.